-From the early 1990s to 2000, the George H. W. Bush and Clinton Administrations faced the issue of whether to impose sanctions on PRC "entities" Moreover, China's own for transferring M-11 short-range ballistic missiles or related technology to Pakistan.
+From the early 1990s to 2000, the George H. W. Bush and Clinton Administrations faced the issue of whether to impose sanctions on PRC "entities," or state-owned organizations, for transferring M-11 short-range ballistic missiles or related technology to Pakistan.
 The Clinton Administration took eight years to determine in 2000 that PRC entities had transferred complete M-11 missiles as well as technology to Pakistan, but waived sanctions in return for another missile nonproliferation pledge from Beijing.
 However, despite that promise of November 2000, the United States has continued concerns about PRC technology transfers that have helped Pakistan to build domestic missile programs, including development of medium-range ballistic missiles.
 In September 2001, the George W. Bush Administration imposed sanctions for PRC proliferation of missile technology to Pakistan, denying satellite exports to China.
-While China promised not to transfer missiles, it has reportedly helped Pakistan to achieve an indigenous missile capability.
+While China promised not to transfer missiles, it reportedly helped Pakistan's indigenous missile capability.

 Despite the PRC's November 2000 missile nonproliferation pledge, in the first several months of 2001, a PRC company reportedly delivered 12 shipments of missile components to Pakistan's Shaheen-1 SRBM and Shaheen-2 MRBM programs, according to the Washington Times (August 6, 2001).
 On September 1, 2001, the State Department imposed sanctions on China Metallurgical Equipment Corporation (CMEC) for proliferation of missile technology (Category II items of the MTCR) to Pakistan.
 In November 2004, the DCI told Congress in a Section 721 report that, in the second half of 2003, PRC entities helped Pakistan to advance toward serial production of solid-fuel SRBMs (previously identified as the Shaheen-1, Abdali, and Ghaznavi) and supported Pakistan's development of solid-fuel MRBMs (previously noted as the Shaheen-2 MRBM).
 The DNI's Section 721 Report for 2011 reported that PRC entities continued to supply missile-related items to Pakistan.
-Though that report stressed that they were "primarily" private entities, entities could include state-owned organizations.
-The report also stressed entities, not the regime.
+Though that report stressed that they were "primarily private" entities, rather than the PRC regime, "entities" could include state-owned entities or ones with official support.